Spectators are again PERMITTED at our events !

 Land used for off-road events is often hilly & / or muddy - it wouldn't be fun otherwise !

 Ref. point 1, spectators may have to walk a few hundred yards or more to see the vehicles in action.
+Sites such as Eastnor Castle may involve significant walking (1 mile plus) to get into & around the "action".

-For some events, we may have vehicles being used by event officials which can be used to transport some people around with us - but with limited flexibility to take visitors in / out of the site at times they may prefer.
+For some events, we may have vehicles being used by event officials which can be used to transport some people around with us - but with very limited flexibility to take visitors in / out of the site at times they may prefer.

 For insurance reasons we can’t permit spectators 4x4 vehicles into the deeper areas of the site unless they are club members & “Signed-On”.